kylecoberly/docker-server-practice/README.md

 If we go to `http://localhost:4000` in your browser, we should see a JSON response coming back from the server.
 We don't even need Node installed on your computer for this to work!

 This will run the server until you tell it to stop.
 To stop the server, run `sudo docker kill the-first-few-characters-of-the-container-id`.
+The container ID is returned when you run a Docker command with `-d`, and you can also find it with `sudo docker container ls`.
 For example, if you saw:

 ```
 $ sudo docker run -d -p 4000:80 docker-server